The role of primes of good reduction in the Brauer--Manin obstruction: The refined Swan conductor

-The following proposition gives a way to characterise exact differential forms in terms of the Cartier operator. \begin{prop} A $q$-form $\omega\in \Omega^q_F$ is exact if and only if $d(\omega)=0$ and $C_F(\omega)=0$. \end{prop}
+The following corollary gives a way to characterise exact differential forms in terms of the Cartier operator. \begin{corollary} Let $R$ be regular.
+A $q$-form $\omega\in \Omega^q_R$ is exact if and only if $d(\omega)=0$ and $C_R(\omega)=0$. \end{corollary}

-\begin{proof} See \cite[Corollary $9.4.4$]{GilleSzamuely} \end{proof} The last object we need to define is the subgroup of \emph{logarithmic} $q$-differential forms on $F$, which will play a crucial role in this paper. \begin{defi} The \emph{logarithmic} $q$-differential forms on $F$, denoted by $\Omega^q_{F,\log}$ are defined as the kernel of the map
+The last object we need to define is the subgroup of {logarithmic} $q$-differential forms on $R$, which will play a crucial role in this paper. \begin{defi} The \emph{logarithmic} $q$-differential forms on $R$, denoted by $\Omega^q_{R,\log}$, are defined as the kernel of the map

-\end{defi} The following result gives a way to write down logarithmic differential forms explicitly. \begin{thm} The logarithmic differential $q$-forms $\Omega^q_{F,\log}$ is the subgroup of $\Omega^q_F$ generated by elements of the form
+\end{defi} We have the following explicit description of logarithmic forms when $R$ is a field. \begin{thm} Let $F$ be a field, finitely generated over a perfect field $\ell$.
+The logarithmic differential $q$-forms $\Omega^q_{F,\log}$ is the subgroup of $\Omega^q_F$ generated by elements of the form